 A good percentage of Nigerians are educated.
 The number that gets educated is increasing more and more.
-This is largely due to several government policies that make it mandatory for children to be educated across the 36 states of Nigeria.
+This is largely due to several government policies that make it mandatory for children to be educated across the 36 states of Nigeria starting with the pre school education.

 As at today, Nigeria remains the most populous black nation on earth.
 Its education system started from somewhere and this will be discussed in this write-up.

 Before western education started in Nigeria, Nigerian children were exposed to informal form of education.
-The society and families in which these children grew up gave them education on ethics and other things.
+The society and families in which these children grew up gave them education on ethics, speech therapy among other things.

 Things started changing when the Europeans, especially from Great Britain, started trooping into Nigeria in search of lands to conquer.
 This started in the 1840s and this also marked the advent of western education in Nigeria.
 The westerners came as missionaries and they encouraged the locals to embrace western education.